 Here’s a simple hint to make each of these exercises even more diabolically intense.
 Whenever you get to the end of the range of motion, try to contract the muscles pulling it in that direction as hard as possible to try to coax a little more room out of each position.
 If you find a sticking point in the range, this would be a good point to try those max isometric tension developments.

 1. Rolling Cossacks

-This movement works on getting some adductor stretch while also imparting some controlled rotation through internal and external rotation.
-Considering how overlooked adductors are to general health and function of the hips and knees, they can definitely stand having some direct work once in a while.
+This movement works on getting an adductor stretch, while also imparting some controlled rotation through internal and external rotation.
+Considering how overlooked adductors are to general health and function of the hips and knees.
+They can definitely stand having some direct work once in a while.

 2. Half Kneeling Elastic Thoracic Rotations

 Half Kneeling Elastic Thoracic Rotations

 This is an active and vertical movement similar to the side lying thoracic rotation.
-With most mobility drills, there should be a progression to coming off the floor into a more vertical position so that the usability of that mobility can be more applicable.
+With most mobility drills, there should be a progression to coming off the floor into a more vertical position, so that the usability of that mobility can be more applicable.
 This movement relies on core control to develop hip and thoracic spine rotation, plus some extension of the spine to accommodate the arm movement.
-Try to reach the arm as high as possible and get the biceps as close to the ear as possible.
+Try to reach your arm as high as possible and get your biceps as close to the ear as possible.

 3. Standing Hip Circles

 Standing Hip Circles

 These look deceptively simple, but can be massively challenging.
 The key here is to make the movement come entirely from the hip socket doing the work.
 This means keeping the knees locked out and trying to not have any twisting from the hips, side leaning, or any deviation from neutral at all.